quanterall/HaskellMaterials/basics/04-effectful.md

 ### What if a HTTP request fails?

 What if we want to guard for failure somehow?
-HTTP can and will fail.
+HTTP calls can and will fail.
 Here is a version of `getIpString` that allows for the possibility of failing at the response level.
 Note how we reflect this possibility correctly in our return type: